matrix-org/synapse/docs/postgres.md

 documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-PARAMKEYWORDS)
 for a list of options which can be passed.

-You should consider tuning the `keepalives_*` options if there is any danger of the connection between your homeserver and database dropping, otherwise Synapse may block for an extended period while it waits for a response from the database server.
+You should consider tuning the `args.keepalives_*` options if there is any danger of the connection between your homeserver and database dropping, otherwise Synapse may block for an extended period while it waits for a response from the database server.
 Example values might be: